 - Students’ own recognition of their unpreparedness or preparedness to complete the DSP process is the most important outcome of the DSP: students should thoughtfully consider their recent reading and writing experiences and needs as they select a first writing-intensive course.
-It is much harder after the first year to ensure students get enough practice and help with reading and writing skills, and students often feel behind in their upper-level courses if they do not develop a solid, university-level reading and writing foundation in their first year.
-It is thus all the more important that students select the first course(s) that will best serve their needs, and so they should reflect on the DSP process as they consider their first-year writing-intensive course options (see http://college.wfu.edu/writingprogram/directed-self-placement/whats-the-best-first-year-writing-course-for-me).
+It is much harder after the first year to ensure students get foundational practice and help with reading and writing skills, and students often feel behind in their upper-level courses if they do not do so in their first year.
+It is thus all the more important that students select the first course(s) that will best serve their needs, and so they should reflect on the DSP process as they consider their first-year writing-intensive course options (see here).

 - Students’ responses to the reflective questions can be used upon request by the Office of Academic Advising to help students select the best first writing-intensive course for them.

-- Essays written in response to the DSP will be sent to the professor of each student’s first writing-intensive course (WRI 107, WRI 105, WRI 111, WRI 210, or FYS) and, in many cases, incorporated into the course.
+- DSP essays will be sent to the professor of each student’s first writing-intensive course (WRI 105, WRI 111, WRI 210 or WRI 212, or FYS) and, in many cases, incorporated into the course.

 - Data gathered from the DSP will be analyzed to learn more about students’ strengths and weaknesses as writers and to improve writing instruction and curriculum at WFU.